-The Perfect Layout plug-in includes a complex algorithm for creating a non-colliding and visually balanced look of the staff systems
+The Perfect Layout plug-in includes two complex algorithms for creating a non-colliding and visually balanced look of the staff systems.

 Image 1: The score balancing algorithm on an overstuffed page

-The algorithm works on overstuffed pages as well as on pages with lots of free space.
+The main algorithm works on overstuffed pages as well as on pages with lots of free space.

 The plug-in starts by creating the maximum condensed score and then inserts space for a good visual balance.

 If there is way too much space, it won't stretch the page until the bottom page margin, but keep a portion free at the bottom of the page.